Droplet size analysis of pharmaceutical nasal sprays in different spatial orientations with laser diffraction from 0.25 µm to 875 µm

-Together with the flexible SPRAYER adapter, the compact laser diffraction sensor HELOS/BR offers meaningful and reproducible analysis of the size distribution of droplets or solid particles in pump sprays, metered dose inhalers (MDI) and other pressurised sprays in the range from 0.25 µm to 875 µm.
-The adapter can be flexibly adapted for a wide range of different atomizer types and simulates the manual application of the relevant spray with a force or trajectory actuator.
+Together with the flexible SPRAYER adapter, the compact laser diffraction sensor HELOS/BR offers meaningful and reproducible analysis of the size distribution of droplets in nasal and pharyngeal pump sprays in the range from 0.25 µm to 875 µm.
+The system can be flexibly adapted for a wide range of different atomizer types and simulates the manual application of the relevant spray with a force and trajectory release with the actuator SMACTOR.
 In combination with the ROTOR, it is possible to set up tilted application arrangements.

-The formation of a spray mist depends on many different parameters, and these need to be taken into account and controlled when setting up reproducible measuring conditions.
-Important triggering parameters include e.g. the force and acceleration conditions when the atomizer is used.
+The formation of a spray mist depends on many different parameters.
+These need to be taken into account and controlled when setting up reproducible measuring conditions.
+Important actuation parameters include e.g. the force and displacement conditions when the atomizer is used.
 Likewise, the distance and orientation of the spray in relation to the measuring zone also have an influence on the measurement results.
 A suction unit ensures that laminar flow conditions are established in the measuring zone and that the spray mist is purged out.
-In the HELOS & SPRAYER system, the key measurement and triggering parameters and the distance between the spray nozzle and the measuring zone can be controlled with the software and saved as retrievable measuring methods (Standard Operating Procedures (SOPs)).
-Alternatively, the integrated control panel allows for a direct and manual control of the system.
+The key measurement and actuation parameters can be controlled in the HELOS & SPRAYER system with the software and stored as retrievable measuring methods (Standard Operating Procedures (SOPs)).

 - For research, product development, quality control

 - 4 high-resolution measuring ranges from 0.25 µm to 875 µm | R2 to R5T

 - Time-resolved segmented measurement for subsequent identification of spray phases

 - Fully automatic spray actuation with predefined force or displacement / end velocity

 - Reproducible actuation profiles with individually assignable parameters